tusharpsolguruz/typescript-crud/README.md

-# addthis is my typescript repo
+# this is my typescript repo